ktorio/ktor-documentation/topics/openapi-spec-generation.md

 ## Routing API introspection

-The plugin analyzes your server routing DSL to infer basic path information, such as:
+The Ktor compiler plugin analyzes your server routing DSL to infer basic path information, such as:

 - Merged paths (for example, `/api/v1/users/{id}`).
 - HTTP methods (such as `GET` and `POST`).